 If this salad is serving a party of 1 or 2, I’d keep with the recipe sized below which gives you leftovers for a few days.
 If you’re actually taking this salad to a party, I’d recommend doubling it or using a few more veggies.
 For meal prepping large quantities, this pairs well with a juicy chicken breast for lunch or maybe some garlic shrimp for dinner.

-Make-Ahead Quinoa Party Salad
+How to Make Make-Ahead Quinoa Party Salad (55 sec):

 Easy recipe for a light salad with cucumbers, peppers, onions, and a simply lemon-y dressing.
 YUM.